Truth711/pet_pipeline/deployments/localdevelopment/README.md

 This script starts Yelb in development mode.

-The workstation you are using must have a bunch of tools installed and ready to use (e.g. git, Docker, Ruby, angular@CLI, etc.).
+The workstation you are using must have a bunch of tools installed and ready to use (e.g. Git, Docker, Ruby, angular@CLI, etc.).

-Move to the directory where you want to work and clone the repo:
+Move to the directory where you want to work and clone the repository:

 `git clone https://github.com/mreferre/yelb.git`